CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/how-the-budget-works.md

     description: >
     sidebar_menu: true
 - text_block:
-  - title: Who makes decisions about the budget?
     body: >
       <p>The City of Boston’s budget process is governed by the City’s Charter* and practices designed to provide transparency and gather public feedback.
       The chief executive officer of the City is the Mayor.
 Martin J. Walsh, the